Beginners' Guide to How to Read Crochet Patterns

 Instructions may have one or more parts.
 Simple patterns such as a dishcloth have one part.

 Instructions for more complex projects may include more than one section.
-Take a sweater for example, instructions will divided into parts such as back, sleves, front, collar, etc.
+For a sweater, for example, the instructions will be divided into parts such as the back, sleeves, front, and collar.

 • Where to make stitches (front loop, back loop, back bump).